India vs Philippines for Outsourcing (2026): Cost, ROI, Skills & Which to Pick

 • how much institutional knowledge your process retains,

-Skillset depth: generalist support vs specialist operations talent
+Skillset depth: Generalist support vs specialist operations talent

 If you’re outsourcing “do the thing, follow the SOP, keep the wheels moving,” both India and the Philippines can absolutely deliver.

-The difference shows up when your ops starts getting… messy.
+The difference shows up when your ops starts getting messy.
+Like when you need someone who can:

-work with product, engineering, and ops without freezing.
+* work with product, engineering, and ops without freezing.

-triage support tickets and spot the pattern behind them,
+* triage support tickets and spot the pattern behind them,

-wrangle a messy spreadsheet into something usable,
+* wrangle a messy spreadsheet into something usable,

-build a light automation in Zapier/Make,
+* build a light automation in Zapier,

 India tends to win on depth for specialist ops and technical-adjacent roles because the talent pool is just massive and the ecosystem is built for it.
 India’s tech sector workforce is around 5.8 million (FY2025) per NASSCOM reporting.
-And it’s not only services firms.
-India hosts 1,700+ Global Capability Centers (GCCs) (the “captive” offshore teams of multinationals), which usually hire for higher-skill work like engineering, analytics, finance ops, risk, and operations excellence.

 The Philippines tends to shine in generalist support, customer-facing ops, and voice-heavy workflows, because the country’s outsourcing engine was built around English-first communication and service delivery at scale.
 The Philippine IT-BPM industry reported ~1.82M jobs and ~$38B revenue in 2024, and guided toward ~$40B+ revenue (and growing employment) as it scales.